-Mayor William T. “Bill” Benton was elected as Mayor in May 2017, and re-elected in May 2019.
+Mayor William T. “Bill” Benton was first elected as Mayor in May 2017, and re-elected in May 2019.

 Mayor Benton is self-employed and the owner of Benton Limousine, ABC Bonding, Benton Realty and Rose-Rich Realty.
 He earned his Associate’s Degree from Wharton County Junior College and a Bachelor’s Degree from the University of Houston.
 He is active in the Rosenberg Lions Club and Hispanics Offering People Education (HOPE).